sailfish-team/sailfish/doc/installation.rst

   python setup.py build
   python setup.py install

-There are currently no (recent enough) packages for sympy and pycuda/pyopencl available for Ubuntu, so these have to be installed manually from a checked-out upstream code repository of these projects or a snapshot tarball.
+There are currently no (recent enough) packages for SymPy and PyCUDA/PyOpenCL available for Ubuntu, so these have to be installed manually from a checked-out upstream code repository of these projects or a snapshot tarball.

-Please also note that the numpy version provided in Ubuntu releases older than Karmic is not recent enough for Sailfish.
+Please also note that the NumPy version provided in Ubuntu releases older than Karmic is not recent enough for Sailfish.

 The example listed above assumes that you want to use the CUDA backend.
 Before installing pycuda,